EliasKotlyar/Xiaomi-Dafang-Hacks/integration/homeassistant/homeassistant.md

     - cover.dafang3_move_up_down
 ```

-### To set up mqtt motion detection alerts:
+### To set up MQTT motion detection alerts:

-copy /system/sdcard/config/motion.conf.dist to /system/sdcard/config/motion.conf:
+copy `/system/sdcard/config/motion.conf.dist` to `/system/sdcard/config/motion.conf`:

 ```shell
 cp /system/sdcard/config/motion.conf.dist /system/sdcard/config/motion.conf
 ```

 Set up the motion detection via its [webinterface](http://dafang/configmotion.html).

-In motion.conf define how your camera should react on motion events:
+In `motion.conf` define how your camera should react on motion events:

 ```shell
 vi /system/sdcard/config/motion.conf
 ```

-For your camera to send mqtt motion detection messages it should be enabled by setting:
+For your camera to send MQTT motion detection messages it should be enabled by setting:

 ```
 publish_mqtt_message=true
 ```

 To publish the image itself, also set

 ```
 publish_mqtt_snapshot=true
 ```

-You should now be getting messages on topic `myhome/mycamera/motion` and images on `myhome/mycamera/motion/snapshot` while    `myhome/mycamera/motion/detection` is set to ON
+You should now be getting messages on topic `myhome/mycamera/motion` and images on `myhome/mycamera/motion/snapshot` while `myhome/mycamera/motion/detection` is set to ON.

-To react on a motion event, in your automations.yaml define something like:
+To react on a motion event, in your `automations.yaml` define something like:

 ```yaml
 - id: '13370'